Acne on different parts of face: what does it mean?

 Nose Acne: Types, Meaning, Location, Causes, and Treatment

 Nose acne is often non-inflamed and tends to be smaller than regular pimples that appear on other places of the face.
-It is hard to come across a big, angry-looking and cystic lesion on the nose.
+It is hard to come across a big, angry-looking and severe lesion on the nose.
 And most of them are often blackheads that are more likely to be seen on people with super-oily and very sensitive skin.
 Remember that there are statistically more sebaceous glands here than on other parts of the face , something that makes pimples on tip of nose more common in people who already have oily skin to begin with.

 One of the major tricks to getting rid of recurring pimple on nose is to resist the momentous urge to squeeze or pick the inflamed zits.
 It may not sound like a lot on paper but it is without a doubt a proven way of preventing the pores from getting further infected and clogged with dead skin.
 In fact, one of the numerous whiteheads on nose causes revolves around the fact that acne-causing bacteria tends to have an affinity for the easy oil, grim and dead skin accumulation that is a characteristic of this area.
 Hence, you are only making it easier for inflammation to reoccur if you keep squeezing the zits every now and then.